jovotech/jovo-framework/docs/02_building-a-voice-app/intents-states.md

 To build engaging voice apps, it's important to understand the concept of user sessions on voice platforms.

-A `session is an uninterrupted interaction between a user and your application.
-It consists of at least one `request, but can consist of multiple sequential inputs and outputs.
+A `session` is an uninterrupted interaction between a user and your application.
+It consists of at least one `request`, but can consist of multiple sequential inputs and outputs.
 The length of a session is dependent of the following factors:

 * The response includes `shouldEndSession`, which is true for `tell` and `endSession` method calls
 * A user doesn't respond to an ask prompt and the session times out